 To add a data source click on the + next to Data Sources on the left-hand menu in SquaredUp.
 Search for the data source and click on it to open the Configure data source page.

-SquaredUp accesses Zendesk via Username and API key so you will need to generate both of these before getting started.
+If you want to authenticate using a username and API key, you will need to generate both of these before getting started.
 API keys can only be generated by a Zendesk admin, so make sure you login to Zendesk with Admin credentials.

 Once generated, they can be used in conjunction with a specific user account, and it is the role of the user account that sets the permissions granted.